ainimesh/GNN-Research-Reading-Group-IITKGP/README.md

-# GNN-Research-Content
+# Graph Neural Network Research Reading Group IIT Kharagpur
-This Repository contains the latest research papers released on GNN.
+This Repository contains the material presented in Reading Group at IIT Kharagpur.